Parking Map & Transportation

 If you are planning your first visit to Salem, we are happy to tell you that all of Salem’s downtown attractions are within a 10- to 15-minute walk from any parking area.
 So we hope you will take advantage of our walkable streets and the Salem Trolley.

-You can find comprehensive information on the new parking plan at ParkinginSalem.com.
-Note: Parking rates at City Garages and many lots increased in 2018.
+You can find comprehensive information on the new parking plan at salem.com/parking.
+Note: Parking rates at City Garages and many lots increases during October.
 For more information about parking in October, visit HauntedHappenings.org.

 Church Street Lot

 South Harbor Garage

 If you are going to be exploring the waterfront, Pickering Wharf and Derby Street, you may want to park in the South Harbor Garage, 10 Congress Street, Salem, MA 01970.
 The South Harbor Garage costs just $.75 per hour on weekdays and $1.50 per hour on weekends.

 The Salem Fast Ferry